dan-wells/fastpitch/README.md

 A similar method can be used to generate time-aligned synthetic data for vocoder fine-tuning, i.e. predicting ground-truth audio from errorful mel spectrograms predicted by a FastPitch model.
-In that case, you need only use reference durations in synthesis, and probably also pitch contours to further limit sources of variation from reference audio.
+In that case, you should pass reference durations and pitch contours during synthesis to limit variation from reference audio.
 Use `--save-mels` to save predicted mel spectrograms to disk, either to filepaths specified in the `{mel_,}output` field of `test_meta.tsv`, else to sequential files like `$OUTPUT_DIR/mel_1.wav` if not specified.

 ### Audio transforms